jundalisay/superb/content/en/research/montesquieu/spirit-of-the-laws/book-28/chapter-41.md

-+++
+---
-title=  "Flux and Reflux of the ecclesiastic and temporal Jurisdiction" heading=  "Chapter 41" description=  "Research from Montesquieu" date=  2020-03-07 author=  "Montesquieu" image= "/covers/spirit.jpg" linkb=  "/research/montesquieu/spirit-of-the-laws/book-28/chapter-40" linkbtext=  "Chapter 40" linkf=  "/research/montesquieu/spirit-of-the-laws/book-28/chapter-42" linkftext=  "Chapter 42"
+title: "Flux and Reflux of the ecclesiastic and temporal Jurisdiction"
-+++
+heading: "Chapter 41"
+description: "Research from Montesquieu"
+author: "Montesquieu"
+image: "/covers/spirit.jpg"
+---

 THE civil power was in the hands of an infinite number of lords.
 This made it easy for the ecclesiastic jurisdiction to gain daily a greater extent.